Haivision/srt/docs/API-functions.md

 defines how many sockets may be allowed to wait until they are accepted (excessive connection requests are rejected in advance).

-Important optional things that may change the behavior of the listener socket and the `srt_accept` function:
+The following important options may change the behavior of the listener socket and the `srt_accept` function:

 * `srt_listen_callback` installs a user function that will be called